peteroupc/peteroupc.github.io/random.md

     - has a state length of `B` bits or greater, and
     - qualifies as a statistical RNG except it's initialized with a seed derived from data with at least **`B` bits of** [**_entropy_**](#Nondeterministic_Sources_and_Seed_Generation), or "randomness".

 For shuffling purposes, `B` can usually be calculated for different lists using the Python code in the [**appendix**](#Suggested_Entropy_Size); see also (van Staveren 2000, "Lack of randomness")<sup>[**(25)**](#Note25)</sup>.
 For example, `B` is 226 (bits) for a 52-item list.
-An application MAY limit `B` to 256 or greater, in cases when variety of permutations is not important.
+For shuffling purposes, an application MAY limit `B` to 256 or greater, in cases when variety of permutations is not important.

 <a id=Unique_Random_Numbers></a>
 ### Unique Random Numbers

+Some applications require generating unique identifiers, especially to identify database records or other shared resources.
+Such identifiers include auto-incremented numbers, sequentially assigned numbers, random numbers, and combinations of these.
+Whenever practical, an application SHOULD check an identifier for uniqueness before treating it as uniquely identifying a resource.

-Some applications require generating unique random numbers, especially to identify database records or other shared resources.
-Generating random numbers of fixed size is not enough to ensure uniqueness, since the chance always exists of producing the same random number again.
-However, this chance decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+Generating random "unique" numbers of fixed size, without checking them for uniqueness, runs the risk of producing the same random number of that size again.
+However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 An application that can tolerate the chance of randomly generating a duplicate "unique" `B`-bit number can generate random `B`-bit numbers using an RNG described earlier in "Shuffling".
 The following illustrates some choices for the number of bits:

 - For 124-bit random numbers (including those found in version-4 UUIDs, or universally unique identifiers), an application has a 50% chance of having a duplicate number after generating about 5.4 billion billion random 124-bit numbers.
 - For 160-bit random numbers, that duplicate chance exists with about 1.4 million billion billion numbers.